Dr. Autumn Quezada-Grant

 Professor Quezada-Grant helped establish and grow RWU's Chapter of FIMRC.

 Over her years as co-advisor of RWU’s Chapter of FIMRC, she has led service-learning trips throughout Latin America, linking together intersections of social justice, history and public health for undergraduate students.
+She has been a co-advisor for the RWU Chapter of FIMRC for 11 years traveling with students to 6 different countries multiple times.

 Every other year she co-leads a study abroad course in the Dominican Republic titled “Social Justice in Hispaniola.”
 In the past, she has taught a study abroad course in El Salvador.

 Professor Quezada-Grant actively researches and is involved with innovative study abroad teaching on the island of Hispaniola (the Dominican Republic and Haiti).
 Her work with the RWU Chapter of FIMRC helps place students into experiential learning opportunities tied to service.
+She enjoys traveling with students to foreign countries teaching students not only about their place in the world from the positionality of privilege, but introduces students to thoughts about ethics and ‘fair-trade learning’.

 Inspiring history students to think outside of the box and engage with social media.

 As a professor she is also committed to connecting theory to real world praxis and travels with students all over Latin American and brings that knowledge home into public talks.
+Her community work is both local and global.
+Professor Quezada-Grant has traveled in Latin America to no less than 9 countries, as well as countries in Europe and North Africa.

 She regularly blogs her travels and experiences.